the-marciello/oa-doc-osp/laravel-fatture-in-cloud.md

 ## Roadmap :rocket:
 - **Demo**: New repository with full examples and functionality.
 Synchronization from application and Fatture in Cloud and vice versa
 - **Tests**: Add test to achieve 100% of test coverage
-- **More Validation**: Add more validations before send request to the API.
+- **More Validations**: Add more validations before send request to the API.
 - **L8 Compatibility**: Add Laravel 8 support

 ## Questions & issues